TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Bag session store
     - Even when applying a model for CompanyDetails (The details associated to each logo request) the details do not store in bag when the user signs out.
         * Potential improvement to make to site in future

+- Getting lots of errors which may stem from settings
+    * had run pip3 freeze > requirements.txt and this has pulled a much larger list from somewhere....? but hve no idea....could be because of the amount of times this file hs been shared.

 # To Do
     - Stripe initiation